 - the upkeep and preservation of this unique facility of historic and cultural significance.

-Click the above button to make a secure donation via PayPal.
-Your donation will help us to maintain our programs and the house itself.
+Use the button above to make secure donations via PayPal.
+Your donations will help us to maintain our programs and the house itself.

 Membership is another way to show your support of our programs.
 Your Historic Joy Kogawa House Society membership connects you with community, writers and the house.